PaystackHQ/paystack-android/README.md

 Method checks if the expiry date (combination of year and month) is valid.

 #### card.isValid
 Method to check if the card is valid.
-Always do this check, before creating the token.
+Always do this check, before charging the card.

 #### card.getType
 This method returns an estimate of the string representation of the card type.